Registered Nurse CV Example, Writing Tips & Questions

 3. Ask questions at the end of the interview.

-• Can you tell me about your staffing ratios?
+• Can you tell me more about the patient population served by this department?

 4. Get your references ready.

 It’s very rare for a registered nurse CV to include professional references or the phrase “References available upon request.”
-Instead, nowadays recruiters or hiring managers will ask you for a separate document with your references, so have it saved and ready to send.
+Nowadays recruiters or hiring managers will ask you for a separate document with your references, so have it saved and ready to send.

 Rate this article